vcheillan/RCV/README.md

-Chapitre A : écrit par Alice
+Chapitre A : écrit par Bob